Farama-Foundation/ViZDoom/docs/api_cpp/configurationFiles.md

 ```

-Other examples of configuration files can be found [here](../scenarios)
+Other examples of configuration files can be found in [https://github.com/Farama-Foundation/ViZDoom/tree/master/scenarios](https://github.com/Farama-Foundation/ViZDoom/tree/master/scenarios)